allegro/blog/_posts/2024-06-18-the-noisy-jit-compiler.md

 (we didn't keep 8 threads as in previous chapter tests - it doesn't make much sense with warmup).
 Whenever we are done, we switch the flag and with next k8s check on startup probe, the application will finally allow user traffic, and requests now can be served as expected.
-Of course C2 recompilation will continue, and with time more and more code will get recompiled, but now it's just a side process, not sth that freezes application.
+Of course C2 recompilation will continue, and with time more and more code will get recompiled, but now it's just a side process, not sth that freezes the application.

-Let's take a look on dashboards, CPU now looks as expected, spikes no longer take 20 / 50 cores.
+Let's take a look at dashboards, CPU now looks as expected, spikes no longer take 20 / 50 cores.

 ![CPU After](/assets/img/articles/2024-06-18-the-noisy-jit-compiler/cpu_after.png)
 But finally our SLA is healthy, restarts are completely transparent!